 On July 25, 2012, the Macau Government published in the Macau official gazette the final amendment for revision of the land concession contract for Studio City Land on which Studio City is located (see Note 9).
-The amendment revised the land premium to approximately \$174,954, with \$23,561 pail in 2006 and \$35,316 pail in June 2012 upon acceptance of the final amendment proposal and the remaining amount of approximately \$16,077 will be due in five biannual instalments, accruing with 5% interest per annum, with the first instalment to be paid six months from July 25, 2012, the date the amended contract published in the Macau official gazette.
-As of December 31, 2013 and 2012, the total outstanding balance of the land premium was included in accrued expenses and other current liabilities in an amount of \$46,982 and \$44,719, and in land use right payable in an amount of \$40,982 hard \$44,719, and in land use right payable in an amount of \$40,982 hard \$44,719, and in land use right payable in an amount of \$40,982 hard \$44,719, and in land use right payable in an amount of \$40,982 hard \$44,719, and in land use right payable in an amount of \$40,982 hard \$44,719, and in land use right payable in an amount of \$40,982 hard \$44,719, and in land use right payable in an amount of \$40,982 hard \$41,719, and in land use right payable in an amount of \$40,982 hard \$41,719, and in land use right payable in an amount of \$40,982 hard \$41,719, and in land use right payable in an amount of \$40,982 hard \$41,719, and in land use right payable in an amount of \$42,376 and \$71,358, respectively.
+The amendment revised the land premium to approximately \$174,954, with \$23,561 paid in 2006 and \$35,316 paid in June 2012 upon acceptance of the final amendment proposal and the remaining amount of approximately \$116,077 will be due in five biannual instalments, accruing with 5% interest per annum, with the first instalment to be paid six months from July 25, 2012, the date the amended contract published in the Macau official gazette.
+As of December 31, 2013 and 2012, the total outstanding balance of the land premium was included in accrued expenses and other current liabilities in an amount of \$46,982 and \$44,719, and in land use right payable in an amount of \$24,376 and \$71,358, respectively.
 According to the revised land amendment, the government land use fees were revised from approximately \$326 per annum to \$490 per annum during the development period.
-As of December 31, 2013, the Group's total commitment for government land use fees for the Studio City site to be paid during ther development period.
-As of December 31, 2013, the Group's total commitment for government land use fees for the Studio City site to be paid during ther deve
+As of December 31, 2013, the Group's total commitment for government land use fees for the Studio City site to be paid during the remaining term of the land concession contract which expires in October 2026 was \$11,545.